Performance bond: Applicant's history/risk

 Surety bond companies attempt to predict the risk that an applicant represents.
 Those who are perceived to be a higher risk will pay a higher surety bond premium.
 Since surety bond companies are providing a financial guarantee on the future work performance of those who are bonded, they must have a clear picture of the individual's history.

 In the United States

-In the United States, under the Miller Act of 1932, all Construction Contracts issued by the Federal Government must be backed by performance and payment bonds.
-States have enacted what is referred to as "Little Miller Act" statutes requiring performance and payment bonds on State Funded projects as well.
+In the United States, under the Miller Act of 1932, all construction contracts issued by the Federal Government with a value over $150,000 must be backed by performance and payment bonds.
+The Miller Act is now embodied in 40 USC chapter 31, subchapter III.

-There are over 25,000 types of Surety Bonds in the United States.
+States have also enacted what are referred to as "Little Miller Act" statutes, requiring performance and payment bonds on State-funded projects.

 Each bond has a designated bond amount.
 Surety bond companies will determine the bond rate based on risk and then charge a surety bond premium in the range 1-15% of the bond amount.

+In the United Kingdom

+In the United Kingdom, performance bonds are commonly required for construction projects.
+These bonds provide financial security and peace of mind for all parties involved in the project, including the contractor, project owner, and suppliers.

+Performance bonds ensure that the contractor completes the project as specified in the contract.
+If they fail to do so, the obligee can make a claim against the bond to recover damages or losses incurred.